-Beijing has expanded the Pilot Free Trade Zone (FTZ) to include Beijing officially from September 24th.
-The FTZ comprised of three substantial areas Science-tech Innovation, International Commerce Services, and High-end Industries, over an area of 119.68 square kilometres.
+Beijing has expanded the Pilot Free Trade Zone (FTZ) to include Beijing officially from 24 September.
+The FTZ comprised three substantial areas Science-tech Innovation, International Commerce Services, and High-end Industries, over an area of 119.68 square kilometres.

-Each location will cultivate their specific industry; however, the Beijing FTZ with help from the People’s Bank of China (central bank) will see the establishment of a legal digital currency zone and digital finance system.
-On top, the FTZ will also focus on offering better policies in the services sector, especially in financial services and is expected to give foreign banks and investors more convenience to set up business in Beijing.
+Each location will cultivate its specific industry; however, the Beijing FTZ, with help from the People’s Bank of China (central bank), will see the establishment of a legal digital currency zone and digital finance system.
+On top, the FTZ will also focus on offering better policies in the services sector, especially in financial services and is expected to give foreign banks and investors more convenience in setting up business in Beijing.

 Science-Tech innovation area